ollylance/montavie-app/README.md

 	* No need to signin to use the basic app functionality, however!
 	* Signin with a display name that will be shown when commenting.
 	* Edit your profile image to also be attached to comments.
+* <b>Reporting Comments</b>
+	* Users can report comments if they are inapropriate.
+	* This will be sent to @ollylance and will be handled
+	* @ollylance can block users and delete any comments as an administrator
 * <b>Widget</b>
 	* Add a widget to your phone that will update with the most current image!